ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 #### boto3_tag_list_to_ansible_dict

 Converts a boto3 tag list to an Ansible dict.
 Boto3 returns tags as a list of dicts containing keys called 'Key' and 'Value' by default.
-This key names can be overriden when calling the function.
+This key names can be overridden when calling the function.
 For example, if you have already camel_cased your list of tags you may want to pass lowercase key names instead i.e. 'key' and 'value'.

 This function converts the list in to a single dict where the dict key is the tag key and the dict value is the tag value.